H1B Visa FAQ: Most Commonly Asked Questions Answered

 What is the minimum education and work requirements to be eligible for an H1B?

-Here, an American employer can apply for an H1B with USCIS (United States Citizenship and Immigration Services) on behalf of a foreign worker, so long as that the offered job requires at least a bachelor’s degree in a field of study related to the offered job.
+Here, an American employer can apply for an H1B Visa with USCIS (United States Citizenship and Immigration Services) on behalf of a foreign worker, so long as that the offered job requires at least a bachelor’s degree in a field of study related to the offered job.
 Common H1B fields include, yet are not limited to, computer sciences, engineering, mathematics, physical sciences, social sciences, architecture, health sciences, law, education, business, accounting, and other positions.

 To be a “specialty occupation” the job must: